 December to April is the wet season (also known as the ‘Emerald’ season) when temperatures hover around 32°C, and it rains a lot.
 Roads become muddy and are often impassable; the river rises, and most of the seasonal camps are dismantled and closed.

 Peak safari season spans from June to October, which also falls in the country’s dry season.
 Zambia weather is scorching at this time (40°C in the shade!), but if you are unfazed by the heat, the game sightings are well worth it.
 Most of the camps are situated quite deep in the bush and ideally near or on the river banks.

-From the adventure capital of the region, the Victoria Falls to the remote Lower Zambezi Valley and the wildlife rich South Luangwa National Park, Zambia offers the safari purist, photographer or adrenalin junkie plenty of opportunity for close-up big game encounters, adventure and wonder at every turn and is an incredible country to visit.
+From the adventure capital of the region, the Victoria Falls to the remote Lower Zambezi Valley and the wildlife rich South Luangwa National Park, as well as the vast plains of the Kafue National Park, Zambia offers the safari purist, photographer or adrenalin junkie plenty of opportunity for close-up big game encounters, adventure and wonder at every turn and is an incredible country to visit.